Asymmetric Encryption

 - A digital signature algorithm based on the Edwards curve family.

-- Increasingly used in modern cryptographic systems for digital signatures.
+- Used in modern cryptographic systems for digital signatures.

-- High security and simplicity; resistant to several types of attacks, with rapid signature verification.
+- Resistant to several attacks, with rapid signature verification.

-- Relatively new, but gaining adoption due to its efficiency and security characteristics.
+- Relatively new, but gaining adoption due to its efficiency.

 -